Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 # Dazzling Demonstration
 Beginning when you choose this archetype at 3rd level, you learn the [[Dancing Lights]] and [[Subterfuge]] cantrips, and gain proficiency in [[Deception]] if you don't already have it.

+You can cast [[Subterfuge]] as part of drawing or sheathing a weapon of the light property to teleport it to or from your hand.
+This doesn't require an action, but it takes as much time as it would normally take to draw or sheath a weapon.

 # Fey Step
 Starting at 3rd level, immediately before you make a melee attack, you can use your bonus action to teleport up to 15 feet to an unoccupied space you can see within range of the target of the attack.